twitscrape/twitscrape/README.md

 ## Assumptions

+### Specification Assumptions

+- When runnning the REST API, it is acceptable for the logs to be displayed as well as the tweets

+### Twitter Assumptions

 The application consumes Twitter's un-documented prepared-query GraphQL API.

 Any breaking changes to that API may lead to this tool no longer working.